PontusT/aith/README.md

 * Implement Dark Mode.
 The code has some preparations for this.

-* Fix laggy animations.
-This might be due to the react-pdf lib generating the PDF on page load.

 * Create more CV designs

 * Extract the CV specific code to a react lib or gatsby plugin.